-Starter: Each lesson should start with a Quick 6 activity to recap on previous learning only in your year group.
+Starter: Each lesson starts with a Quick 6 activity to recap on previous learning only in your year group.
 Some children may finish so a seventh open-ended question can be used to encourage deeper thinking.
 Activities such as 'odd one out' give children opportunities to justify opinions and explain reasoning.
 Next steps can also be done at this point.
-Go through answers with the class.
-Children mark in pink pen.

 Main Activity: Lessons should begin with a question as a learning intention.
 Children are then given opportunities to answer that question through a range of differentiated activities which may involve research, drawing diagrams, collecting data, collaborative learning or completing an investigation.
 Objectives for lessons and activities must be taken from the National Curriculum and its Programme of Study.
-Lessons can link to other areas of the curriculum but should not be forced.
-Consider all factors when declaring a topic in a certain time of year e.g more outdoor learning in warmer seasons e.g light and shadow topics and avoid plant topics in winter.